andrewltechnology/web-page-analyzer/README.md

 3. Get average visitor time
 4. Detect underperforming pages

-Run this in cmd or as a stand alone script
+Run this in cmd or as a standalone script

 Developed by Andrew